 I had met the leader of the German catholic military soul comfort service, who invited me to be a soloist in the annual World Day Peace Mass in the cathedral of Cologne.
 Afterwards we collaborated about a vocal program for comfort in sorrow, which was also fine and promising.

-It was one the many strange times in my life where I on one hand had nothing to do and would quite low, and moments after I could be performing in fine concert halls.
+It was one the many strange times in my life where I on one hand had nothing to do and would be quite low, and moments after I could be performing in fine concert halls.
 And then nothing again.

 My interest in astrology had gotten me in touch with some very fine astrologers and therapists.
 I was asked if I would write an astro-biographical article to an American astrological blog.
 Here I described a lot of the things I also write about in this article.